 11 1325 Pile Marsh, we witness cars obstructing driveways, impeding traffic, encroaching upon pavements, occupying the cycle lane and ignoring double yellow lines. vehicles driving along the pavements opposite the school gate, putting pedestrians at risk. issues occur when parents drop off or pick up their children at the Pile Marsh gate.
 In light of the upcoming implementation of the local liveable neighbourhood scheme, I kindly request that the team proactively engage with the school and local residents.
-1326 Residents should decide on how they use their neighbourhood.
-11.1 1520 Residents should decide on now they use their neighbourhood.
-11.1 Proposals are unworkable for busy households and elderly and disabled people who need transport and groceries 3.1 / 3.8 / 4.3 / delivered to their door.
-4.13 Lack of local buses is a disgrace.
+N/A 1326 Residents should decide on how they use their neighbourhood.
+11.1 Proposals are unworkable for busy households and elderly and disabled people who need transport and groceries delivered to their door.
+3.1 / 3.8 / 4.3 / 4.13 Lack of local buses is a disgrace.
 8.1 1327 Duplicate of response number 1314.
 N/A 1328 Response in support of the proposals.
 N/A 1329 Funnels traffic to particular pinch points that are already struggling to cope with existing traffic volumes, the junction of Church Road with Blackswarth Road in particular.
 4.1 Will increase queueing traffic in the immediate vicinity of St George Pre School as well as St Patrick's Catholic Church and Primary School.
 4.1 Will funnel increased volumes of commuting and industrial traffic through the residential roads and Barton Hill Trading Estate.
 These roads are not sufficient to cope with higher volumes of traffic and the scheme will be detrimental to the safety of the residents of these roads and of the users and proprietors at Barton Hill Trading Estate.
-Increased traffic will be directed past Barton Hill Academy.
+4.1 Increased traffic will be directed past Barton Hill Academy.
 4.1 Sufficient capacity of public transport is required.
 8.1 1330 Great inconvenience for a disabled pensioner.
 3.1 / 4.3 / 4.13